What do you want to do ?

 VCAT can review:

-You may need to seek leave from the Tribunal to apply for a review: if a finding has been made at a formal hearing, but no final determination has been made, an application for review can only be made with the leave of VCAT.
+You may need permission from VCAT to apply for a review if a finding has been made at a formal hearing, but no final determination has been made.

 Cases we can't help with